Gene Derricotte: Early years and college

 In December 1944, Derricotte was drafted into the United States Army.
 He was initially assigned as an artillery cannoneer with the 16th Separate Training Battalion in Fort Bragg, North Carolina.
 He later transferred to the Tuskegee Airmen pilot training program in Tuskegee, Alabama.
 Derricotte graduated from the program in May 1946.
 With the war over, he was discharged, and he returned to the University of Michigan to continue his education.

 When he returned from the war in 1946 and resumed his education, he continued to excel in academics as well as sports.
 He maintained a "B" average and majored in pharmacy.
 In football, he shared the starting duties at the left halfback position with Bob Chappuis, who went on to All-Big Ten Conference honors in 1946.
 After starting nine games at left halfback for Fritz Crisler in 1944, Derricotte started five games to Chappuis' four in 1946.
 In the first game of the 1946 season, Derricotte threw a touchdown pass to Paul White and was described as the "sparkplug of the Michigan running game."
 Derricotte broke his nose in a scrimmage after the first game and saw limited playing time, which gave Chappuis an opportunity to shine.

-Derricotte, who wore #41 while a Michigan Wolverine, had an unusual college football career because he began by starting many games, but gradually became more of a return specialist.
+Derricotte, who wore No. 41 while a Michigan Wolverine, had an unusual college football career because he began by starting many games, but gradually became more of a return specialist.
 In 1946, Derricotte also set the school's single-season interceptions record.
 By 1947, Chappuis had become an All-American halfback and Derricotte's only start was one game at quarterback.
 In 1947, Derricotte averaged 24.8 yards on punt returns, which still stands as a Michigan school record (min 1.2 returns/game).
 In fact, Derricotte still ranks fifth in NCAA Division I-A history in average yards per punt return.
 Oddly, the NCAA recognizes that he had 347 return yards on 14 returns that season (24.8).
 The University of Michigan claims he had 396 punt return yards that season (which would be 24.8 with 16 returns), but did not average at least 12.3 with a minimum of 15 returns to rank in the top ten in school history.
 The Big Ten record book claims he did not have at least a 17.4 return average with a minimum of 10 returns to place in the top ten in conference history.
 The 396 was a Michigan record from 1947 until 1990 when Tripp Welborne totaled 455 in 1990.
 In 1948, he again only had one start, but this time back at halfback under new coach, Bennie Oosterbaan.
 Both the 1947 Michigan Wolverines football team, Fritz Crisler's last team, and the 1948 Michigan Wolverines football team were undefeated and finished the season ranked number 1 in the Associated Press polls.
 The 1947 team referred to as "Michigan's Mad Magicians" is considered to be the greatest University of Michigan football team of all time.